pokerty/Black_Scholes_Heatmap/README.md

 # Black-Scholes Option Profit/Loss Heatmap

-This Streamlit application visualizes the potential profit or loss of European call and put options over time using the Black-Scholes model.
-It fetches real-time stock data and option chain information using `yfinance`.
+This app visualizes the potential profit/loss of European call/put options over time using the Black-Scholes model.
+It fetches real-time stock data and option chain information using the yfinance library

 ## Features